-Companies looking to test and verify new lidar technologies onshore can now access the Offshore Renewable Energy (ORE) Catapult’s 7MW Levenmouth Demonstration Turbine in Fife.
+Companies looking to test and verify new lidar technologies onshore can now access ORE Catapult’s 7MW Levenmouth Demonstration Turbine in Fife.

 The turbine’s onshore met mast enables the testing, demonstration and validation of lidar systems, providing high quality wind resources and environmental data that aid developers and manufacturers in comparing and validating new remote sensing techniques against traditional methods.